kazurayam/BrowserMobProxyInKatalonStudio/README.md

 BrowserMob Proxy will enabled us to make a [HAR](https://en.wikipedia.org/wiki/HAR_(file_format)) file which contains all HTTP requests and responses recorded during tests in Katalon Studio.
 The HTTP messages will be formated in JSON.

 The post suggested the way how to make use of BrowserMob Proxy in Katalon Studio.
-Unfortunately the presented sample codes were not complete (e.g, the `import` statements were trimmed off), so it was a bit difficult to run on your machine.
+Unfortunately the presented sample codes were not complete (e.g, the `import` statements were trimmed off), so it was a bit difficult to reuse on your machine.

 ## What's this